 Offer Appeals lodged by Appeals heard by

 |Offer||Appeals lodged by||Appeals heard by|

-In line with The School Admissions (England) (Coronavirus) (Appeals Arrangements) (Amendment) Regulations 2021, which has been extended until 30 September 2021, admission appeals are currently being held by written representation until further notice.
+The School Admissions (England) (Coronavirus) (Appeals Arrangements) (Amendment) Regulations 2021, which has been extended until 30 September 2022.
 Further information is available upon request.

 Parents/carers will be notified of their appeal date at least 10 school days before the appeal is considered by the Independent Panel.
 This will include a timetable for the appeal to be heard.